+1. Length of ownership

+Length of ownership 4

+2. Council tax

+Property Council tax band: С

+3. Parking

+Arrangements for parking at property

+Garage No

+Allocated parking space No

+Driveway Yes

+Shared parking No

+On street Yes

+Resident permit No

+Metered Parking No

+Other: No

-1. Length of ownership How long have you owned the property?
-8 years 2.
-Council tax Which Council Tax band is your property in?
-F 3.
-Parking What are the arrangements for parking at your property?
-Garage,driveway 4.
-Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-No 5.
-Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6.
-Alterations/additions/extensions a) (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: - b) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes (i) Were the replacements the same shape and type as the ones you replaced?
-Yes
+4. Conservation area

+Is the property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearanceof which it is desirable to preserve or enhance)?
+No

+5. Liste ed buildings buile Is the property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+6. Alterations/additions/extensions a. (i) During the time in the property, has there been structural alterations, additions or extensions (provision of an extra bath/shower room, toilet, additional information: W/C fitted on upper floor. for example, Yes (ii) Have planning permission, building warrant, co certificate and other consents for this work bee If answered yes , the relevant documents will be no purchaser and, you should give them to your solicit possible for checking. en obtained?
+Yes b.
+Have any windows, doors, patio doors or double-glazing replacements installed on your property?
+No (i) Were the replacements the same shape and type as the ones replaced?
+Not applicable (ii) Did this work involve any changes to the window or door openings?
+Not applicable (iii) Changes made to the windows doors, or patio door approximate dates when the work was completed): •